 A year removed from winning 70 percent of their games in the lockout-shortened ’99 season, the Blazers, led by Steve Smith, Rasheed Wallace, Damon Stoudamire, Arvydas Sabonis, and a late-career Scottie Pippen, improved by going 59-23 in 1999-2000, and looking like real threats in the post-Jordan era.

-The arrival of Pippen and Smith helped polish a young roster that included Bonzi Wells, Jermaine O’Neal, and a first-time All-Star Wallace.
+In what was shocking Blazers news at the time, the arrival of Pippen and Smith helped polish a young roster that included Bonzi Wells, Jermaine O’Neal, and a first-time All-Star Wallace.
 The Blazers only lost two games combined in the first pair of playoff series against the Minnesota Timberwolves and Utah Jazz before stepping into the 2000 Western Conference Finals against Shaquille O’Neal, Kobe Bryant, and the Lakers.

 It took seven games for the Lakers to defeat the Blazers, with a late-game dunk from O’Neal for the five-point win in Game 7.